 Providers face numerous challenges in maintaining HIPAA compliance while providing telehealth services.
 Many rely on technology to communicate with patients, which increases the risk of data breaches.
 Studies show that over 76% of healthcare providers are concerned about potential data breaches.

 Failing to address these challenges can lead to significant consequences, including loss of patient trust and potential legal action.
-Engaging with professionals specialized in compliance management, like HIPAANet, streamlines the process of meeting HIPAA regulations.
+Engaging with professionals specialized in compliance management, such as those familiar with HIPAA, streamlines the process of meeting HIPAA regulations.

 For more information about telehealth regulations, visit HealthIT.gov and the World Health Organization.